EOEPCA/iam/docs/admin/installation/installation.md

 # Installation

+This chapter describes the deployment and initial configuration of the Identity and Access Management (IAM) building block.

 ## Introduction

+This section provides an introduction into the components and deployment of the IAM BB.

 ### Components

-The IAM BB consists of three components that can be deployed and configured independently.
+The IAM BB consists of three (optionally four) components that can be deployed and configured independently.

 The core component of the IAM BB is a Keycloak server that is